Ayyron7/Group-project-website/README.md

 # Group-project-website
-Here's a website I teamed up with on a group of 4 students for a karaoke night (https://students.cs.niu.edu/~z2019359/index.php)
+Here's a website I teamed up with on a group of 4 students for a karaoke library system (https://students.cs.niu.edu/~z2019359/index.php)

 # Karaoke Library System